The Meaning of Desu in Japanese, Its Usage and Audio Examples

-The 4 Forms of Desu (です) You Need to Know
+The 4 Forms of です You Need to Know

 To be on the safe side, it’s best to use the polite form, which is です itself.

-If you’re familiar with 敬語（けいご）— polite speech, you know that several verbs have different levels of politeness.
+If you’re familiar with 敬語（けいご）— polite speech, you know that verbs can have very different levels of politeness.

-でございます is considered a very respectful form of です and has the same meaning.
+でございます is considered a very respectful form of です and has the same meaning and usage.

-You might find it written in email correspondences or on website pages.
-But it isn’t rare to hear it spoken in meetings and during presentations.
-It all depends on your audience.
+You might find it written in email correspondence or on website pages.
+You may also hear it spoken in meetings and presentations.
+As always in Japanese, it all depends on the audience.

 だ is the lowest level of politeness.
 Thus, using it can sound very straightforward.

-である is actually a step down from でございます but more polite than です.
-It appears often in journalism and formal writing, so it’s good to know for learning how to read the news in Japanese.
+Lastly, you’ll likely see である as the form of です most often written in newspapers or books.
+It appears often in journalism and formal writing, so it’s good to know for reading the news in Japanese.

-Check out the Asahi Shimbun (Asashi Newspaper) in Japanese to see this form in its natural habitat!
+You can check out the Asahi Shimbun (Asashi Newspaper) in Japanese for a chance to see this form in its natural usage.

 As I mentioned before, you can use です in different tenses.